philipstanislaus/performant-array-to-tree/README.md

 You can provide a second argument to arrayToTree with configuration options.
 Right now, you can set the following:

-- `id`: key of the id field of the item
+- `id`: key of the id field of the item.
+Default: `"id"`
-- `parentId`: key of the parent's id field of the item
+- `parentId`: key of the parent's id field of the item.
+Default: `"parentId"`
-- `dataField`: key which data will be put in.
-Make null if you don't want a container.
+- `dataField`: key which will contain all properties/data of the origina items.
+Set to null if you don't want a container.
+Default: `"data"`

 Example: